jandom-devel/ScalaFixExamples/README.md

    * [JPPL](https://github.com/jandom-devel/JPPL), Java bindings for the [Parma Polyhedra Library](http://bugseng.com/products/ppl/) (`PPL`);
    * [JGMP](https://github.com/jandom-devel/JGMP), Java bindings for the [GNU Multiple Precision Arithmetic Library](https://gmplib.org/) (`GMP`);

 These dependencies are automatically fetched from the Maven repositories by the build tool.
 Unfortunately, both `JPPL` and `JGMP` depends on native C libraries.
-If these libraries are missing, any attempt to execute an example or benchmarks using the `PPL` will fail.
-Instructions for installing these are libraries are system dependent.
+If these libraries are missing, any attempt to execute an example or a benchmark using the `PPL` will fail.
+Instructions for installing these libraries are system dependent.

 ### Linux

-The simplest way to install `PPL` and `GMP` is through the package available in most of the standard Linux distributions.
+The simplest way to install `PPL` and `GMP` is through the packages available in most of the standard Linux distributions.
 In particular:
   * Debian and derivatives, such as Ubuntu: install the `libppl-c4` package;
   * Fedora: install the `ppl` package;
   * Arch Linux: install the `ppl` package.